Attention.

 5. Remove the vacuum pump.

-6. Remove the supply fuel pump.
+6. Remove the fuel supply pump.

 7. Remove the cylinder head cover.